K1D77A/latter-day-paypal/README.md

 ## Adding headers

-Some calls accept other headers like Paypal-Request-Id to add these headers to a request lexically bind the variable `*extra-headers*`
+Some calls accept other headers like Paypal-Request-Id to add these headers to a request lexically bind the variable `*request-headers*`

 ```lisp
 #<PRODUCTS%LIST {101130BC0B}>